5 things every blogger should know about starting a blog to avoid common “newbie” mistakes and prepare yourself to make an income blogging.

 The Basic plans on Bluehost are only a few dollars per month — a tiny start-up cost if you think about it and well worth it.
 (Seriously, what other legit business can you start with such a small budget?)
 You’ll end up paying someone $100+ to switch you over later if you start on a free site, so might as well get started on your own domain.

-Bluehost is so awesome that they’ve actually set up an exclusive pricing plan for my readers, so if you sign up through my link you’ll pay LESS than their regularly-listed plans PLUS get a free domain name.
-(See why I love them so much!)
+I’ve worked with Bluehost for years, so they set up an exclusive pricing plan just for my readers.
+If you sign up through my link you’ll pay LESS than their regularly-listed plans PLUS get a free domain name.
+(See why I love them so much?!)

 A starter plan will serve you just fine until you’re really hitting big numbers.
 I stayed with the Bluehost Basic plan until I was in the 150K page views/month range (which is serious web traffic)!
 After that point, Bluehost offers a “Blogger” plan which is still very competitively priced.